DevExpress/OBSOLETE_EF-Core-Security/README.md

 # EF Core Security
 ## About

-This project is a security system for Entity Framework Core.
-EF Core Security allow to restrict an access to a data for CRUD operations on entity-level, object-level and member-level.
-Also it provides built-in authorization module.
+This project allows to restrict an access to a data for CRUD operations on entity-level, object-level and member-level.

-For example, EF Core Security excellent suits to make an application in which need to restrict an access to a data for some users, but to provide full access for other users.
-And there is system administrator, which controls security rules and allows or denies an access to a data.

 ## Getting started